tml1957/Canonical/readme.txt

-To run this, double click index.html and run it within a local browser.
+If you encounter difficulty running this, download the file and double click index.html in order to run it within a local browser.